websanco/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/page-performance-and-accessibility/analyze-seo-and-accessibility-on-pages.md

 The Page Audit tool is enabled by default, but you need to complete the tool configuration before running a Page audit.
 This configuration requires:

 - Your PageSpeed Insights API key --- Google requires this key to use PageSpeed Insights in an automated way and for running multiple queries per second.
 To create this API key, see [Get Started with the PageSpeed Insights API](https://developers.google.com/speed/docs/insights/v5/get-started) in the Google documentation.
 - Your Preferred audit Strategy ---  By default, the Page Audit tool uses a mobile strategy, but you can also configure a desktop strategy to analyze your Pages.
-The rules for each audit strategy are different and the strategy you choose applies to every Page audit.
-If you wish to audit the mobile and desktop versions of your pages, you must test each audit strategy separately.
+The mobile strategy includes additional rules for auditing your content on small screens.
+The strategy you choose applies to every Page audit, so if you wish to audit the mobile and desktop versions of your Page, you must run each audit strategy separately.

 ![Configure the Page Audit tool API key and audit strategy](./analyze-seo-and-accessibility-on-pages/images/01.png)